 Bryson City May be a Small Town, but We Celebrate Holidays in a Big Way!

 All Aboard the Polar Express!™ Sing some Christmas carols, and enjoy warm cocoa and a treat, while listening to this magical children's story.
 Santa is waiting at the North Pole, where he'll board the train, greeting each child, giving them their own silver sleigh bell.
-(1-1/4 hour round trip.
+(1-1/4 hour round trip).
 Don't forget to wear your pajamas!
-November 11 - January 1.
+November 10 - December 31.
 More info

 Take time for a visit with the old Appalachian Toymaker, located in the Storytelling Center across the parking lot from the train depot.
 Watch the toymaker create handcrafted wooden toys and listen to a holiday story or two.